-Featuring a half-canvas construction, this suit is made with a midweight Super 150s wool fabric (that’s 1/5 the size of a human hair).
+Featuring a half-canvas construction, this suit is made with a midweight Super 150s wool fabric (that’s 1/5 the size of human hair).
 With Indochino’s array of customization options, you can have this suit your way and fine-tune details from the lining to the number of vents to half-canvas or unstructured constructions and more.
 Though Indochino’s range of fabrics is extensive, this one features fine vertical stripes, setting it apart from the more flat fabrics.

-Black Lapel Linen Blend Custom Suit
+Black Lapel Wool Custom Suit

 The Best Suits Under $1,000

 When buying a suit, you’ll find a number of benefits to increasing your budget.
 Most notably, you have access to full-canvas jackets and top-tier fabrics.
-At the upper end of the price-tier, you’ll also have higher quality construction in countries like Canada and Portugal.
+At the upper end of the price tier, you’ll also have higher quality construction in countries like Canada and Portugal.
 While the sub-$1,000 price point is not enough to access bespoke suiting, you can advantage of made-to-measure programs from a variety of brands.

 Todd Snyder Sutton Suit